 Unlike Type A, Type AB paid more attention to URLs and to other security indicators, although not consistently.
-The content pane still seemed to be their primary source of information across all pages, but they did occasionally look at the URL on some pages.
-At least some of them seemed aware that the URL may contain security and other indicators that could be used to form their judgement of trust.
-For example, one mentioned "https is more secure".
-Another recognized the "1" substitution attack as strong evidence that a page was fraudulent.
+The content pane remained their primary source of information across all pages, but they did occasionally look at the URL on some pages.
+At least some of them seemed aware that the URL may contain security and other indicators that could be used to inform their trust judgements.
+For example, one said "https is more secure".
+Another recognized the "1" substitution attack as strong evidence of a fraudulent page.
 Yet Type AB people were often unsure of what to look for in the URL, and did not have a full understanding of phishing indicators.
-For example, 3 of the 6 Type AB people caught the "1" in the 'paypa1' domain name, but were confused as to how this should influence their ratings.
-They continued to choose to trust the phishing site.
+For example, 3 of the 6 Type AB people caught the "1" in the 'paypa1' domain name, but were confused as to how this should influence their ratings, i.e, they continued to trust that phishing site.